Equational Axioms for Expected Value Operators: Event spaces and probability functions

 Bayes' rule, also known as Bayes' theorem, occurs in different forms.
-The conditional operator $P^0$ of Table~\ref{CPOs} will be used for its presentation below.
-The simplest form (hereafter named BR) reads thus:
+The conditional operator $P^0$ of Table~\ref{CPOs} is used for its presentation below.
+The simplest form of Bayes' rule, is an equation here referred to as $\mathsf{BR }$: